 1, 2, 4, 8.
 Hours, days or weeks.

-It seems we have solved the problem!
+It seems we’ve solved the problem!
 Until another good-intentioned scrum master pipes up:

 If estimates are grounded in measurable time then engineers will feel like they’ve screwed up if they miss their estimate.

-Good point, estimating is hard and we don’t want anyone to feel like they are a bad engineer just because they aren’t the perfect estimator.
-That said, maybe instead of starting a game of “Whose Line Is It Anyway?”
+Good point, estimating is hard and we don’t want anyone to feel like they’re a bad engineer just because they aren’t the perfect estimator.
+That said, maybe instead of starting a game of “Whose Line Is It Anyway?”…

-the reasonable expectation could be set that estimates are just that, estimates.
+…we could set the reasonable expectation that estimates are just that, estimates.

 Estimate – roughly calculate or judge the value, number, quantity, or extent of.Oxford dictionary

-If an estimate turns out to be bad it can be re-estimated at no detriment to the estimator.
+If an estimate turns out to be bad it must be allowed to be re-estimated at no detriment to the estimator.

 Final Note: Agile != Scrum